jason-lang/jason_ros/README.md

 dependencies - python module which contains the message type e.g. std_msgs.msg, mavros_msgs.msg

-data - fields that you want to perceive
+args - fields that you want to perceive

-insertion - if the perception should be added or updated in the belief base
+buf (belief update function) - if the perception should be added or updated in the belief base

 This perception would be added into the agent belief base as state(data)